godotengine/godot-docs/reference/gdscript.rst

 -------

-Some people can learn better by just taking a look at the syntax, so here's a simple example of how it looks.
+Some people can learn better by just taking a look at the syntax, so here's a simple example of how GDScript looks.

 ::